neilenns/mobiflight-docs/content/devices/seven-segment-display/troubleshooting/index.md

 ## Verify the pin assignments

-It is very easy, particularly on boards with double rows of pins, to connect the display module wires to different pins than expected on the board.
+Boards with double rows of pins commonly lead to incorrect wire connections.
 Pay close attention to the pins used on the board, then confirm in the [**MobiFlight Modules** dialog](/devices/seven-segment-display/adding-device/) that the pin assignments are correct.

 ## Try only one module at a time